GoogleChrome/web.dev/src/site/content/en/blog/fugu-status/index.md

 ---
 title: New capabilities status
 subhead: Web apps should be able to do anything native apps can.
-We want to make it possible for you to build and deliver apps on the open web that have never been possible before.
+Google wants to make it possible for you to build and deliver apps on the open web that have never been possible before.
 date: 2018-11-12
 updated: 2020-02-19
 tags: